TaylorResearchLab/Petagraph/petagraph/dataset_schemas.md

 We begin with the UBKG release:
 [https://github.com/dbmi-pitt/UBKG/](https://github.com/dbmi-pitt/UBKG/)

-Below we show some of the the data models in Petgraph.
-This is an evolving model.
-Check back for updates.
+Below we show some of the the data models in Petagraph.

 ### ****Genotype-Tissue Expression (GTEx) Portal****